Fellowships

 The fellowship program is based out of Sinai Health System and Princess Margaret Cancer Centre which is the largest cancer centre in Canada and one of the highest ranked in the world.
 Fellows have the opportunity to be exposed to the full breadth oncologic critical care including stem cell transplant, CAR T-cell therapy, immunotherapy, and complex surgical oncology.

-Continue reading below to meet our current and former fellows.
-If you are interested in applying for a fellowship with us, please contact us.
+Continue reading below to meet our current and recent fellows.

 Current Fellows